Subhankar-Ray192/Project_Web_Dev/Exam_Room_Allocation/README.md

 ## Django:: Deployment Steps

 For our deploement purposes, we are utilizing a free open-source resource called ngrok.
 The documentation link has been provided for ngrok above.
-We are tuneeling our website through the free-key that will be generated in ngrok dashboard.
+We are tunelling our website through the free-key that will be generated in ngrok dashboard.
 For all purposes, the port that we will be tunelling is 7000